 Troll is available to rent or buy now.

-Sometimes a silly, low budget fantasy horror is just what we need.
-Maybe we’ve had a tough day at work and need something so ridiculous it’s funny, or perhaps we just want something light, bubbly, and darkly fun to go with our bucket of popcorn.
-Despite all the snobbery inherent in film criticism, some movies classed as bad are damn good fun.
-Of course, Troll is not one of the worst movies in cinematic history; that title goes to its 1990 sequel, but more of that later in this article.
-But, Troll did have serious problems, from its confusing mix of gothic fairytale horror and comedy to its budget Gremlins inspired effects.
-But, despite these flaws, John Carl Buechler’s movie remains one of my Halloween guilty pleasures.
+Sometimes a silly, low-budget fantasy horror is just what you need.
+After a tough day at work or a stressful journey, there’s nothing better than a movie so ridiculous it’s funny and let’s face it, despite all the snobbery in film criticism, some bad movies are damn good fun.
+Troll is not one of the worst movies ever made by a long stretch; no, that title goes to its 1990 sequel.
+But, it’s fair to say Troll did have some serious problems, from its confusing mix of gothic fairytale horror and comedy to its low-budget Gremlins-inspired effects.
+However, despite these flaws, John Carl Buechler’s movie remains one of my Halloween guilty pleasures.

-In Buechler’s strange fantasy world, we are introduced to The Potter family; Harry Potter Senior (yes, that’s right Harry Potter!), his wife Anne, teenage son Harry Junior and young daughter Wendy.
-The Potter’s have just moved into a brand new San Francisco apartment building filled with colourful characters.
-But just a few hours into their arrival, Wendy is attacked in the basement by a troll who takes her form, the Troll’s mission to convert the apartment block into a Troll haven.
-Harry Jr immediately notices Wendy’s strange behaviour and seeks the help of a mysterious older woman named Eunice St. Clair, who lives upstairs.
+In Buechler’s strange fantasy world, we are introduced to The Potter family; Harry Potter Senior (yes, that’s right, Harry Potter!), his wife Anne, teenage son Harry Junior and young daughter Wendy.
+The Potters have just moved into a brand new San Francisco apartment building filled with more than a few colourful characters.
+But just a few hours into their arrival, Wendy is attacked in the basement by a troll who takes her physical form, its mission to convert the apartment block into a new Troll kingdom.
+Of course, Harry Jr immediately notices his sister’s strange behaviour.
+Meanwhile, all the adults remain oblivious to Wendy’s changed persona, leading Harry to seek the help of a mysterious witch named Eunice St. Clair, who lives upstairs.

 READ MORE: THE NEVERENDING STORY

 If all this sounds nuts, it is!
-Buechler’s movie is, in essence, a bizarre yet entertaining mix of fantasy, horror and comedy that never quite decides where its heart lies.
-But, there is also joy and creativity in the film’s narrative, alongside some brilliant performances.
-In fact, it’s the cast who make Troll a sharp slice of fantasy horror despite some of the dodgy effects work.
-Here, the family unit feels rooted in realism, with Michael Moriarty’s Harry Potter Sr and Shelley Hack’s Anne Potter utterly brilliant as two parents desperate to make their move a success.
-But the real praise has to go to Noah Hathaway’s Harry Potter Jr, June Lockhart’s Eunice St. Clair and Jenny Beck’s Wendy Anne Potter, who steal the show.
+In essence, Buechler’s movie is a bizarre yet entertaining mix of fantasy, horror and comedy that never quite decides where its true heart lies despite the joy, creativity and engaging performances.
+There’s no doubt that the cast makes Troll a deliciously mad, sharp slice of fantasy horror.
+For example, the Potter family unit feels genuine, with Michael Moriarty’s Harry Potter Sr and Shelley Hack’s Anne Potter utterly brilliant as two parents desperate to make their move a success.
+But absolute praise has to go to Noah Hathaway’s Harry Potter Jr, June Lockhart’s Eunice St. Clair and Jenny Beck’s Wendy Anne Potter, all of whom genuinely steal the show.

-Released ten months before Critters (1986), Troll bombed at the box office, but thanks to a whole host of film fans, it did find a whole lot of love on VHS.
-And while it may be fatally flawed in parts, Troll carries a warmth that you can’t help but fall for.
-Due to this, Troll will always hold a place in my Halloween heart.
+Released ten months before Critters (1986), Troll bombed at the box office, but thanks to a host of film fans, it found a new world of love on VHS.
+Of course, it’s not perfect; it’s fatally flawed.
+Yet, Troll carries a warmth you can’t help but fall for and will always hold a place in my Halloween heart.

-But we can’t talk about Troll without returning to its 1990 sequel, Troll II.
-After all, this straight to VHS disaster deserves more than a few lines of my time.
-Troll II has often been called the worst, best movie ever made.
-While I have no intention of entering into that debate here, I will leave you with the following thoughts.
-Sometimes bad movies are great fun, so go on, pour a drink, fill a bowl with popcorn and indulge in a double bill of Troll and Troll II; you won’t regret it, I promise.
+However, I can’t talk about Troll without also briefly mentioning its 1990 sequel, Troll II, a movie that has often been called one of the worst ever made.
+Now, I have no intention of entering into that debate here, but I will leave you with the following thoughts; sometimes bad movies are great fun, so go on, pour a drink, fill a bowl with popcorn and indulge in a double bill of Troll and Troll II; you won’t regret it, I promise.